saghul/pyuv/docs/pipe.rst

 ======================================

-.. py:class:: Pipe(loop)
+.. py:class:: Pipe(loop, ipc)

     :type loop: :py:class:`Loop`
     :param loop: loop object where this handle runs (accessible through :py:attr:`Pipe.loop`).

+    :param boolean ipc: Indicate if this ``Pipe`` will be used for IPC connection.

-    The ``Pipe`` handle provides asynchronous named pipe functionallity both as a client and server.
+    The ``Pipe`` handle provides asynchronous named pipe functionallity both as a client and server, supporting cross-process communication and handle sharing.

     .. py:method:: bind(name)